MicrosoftDocs/cpp-docs/docs/atl-mfc-shared/reference/csimplestringt-class.md

 ## Example
  The following example demonstrates the use of `CSimpleStringT::CSimpleStringT` by using the ATL `typedef``CSimpleString`. `CSimpleString` is a commonly used specialization of the class template `CSimpleStringT`.

  A specialization defines a class by putting specific type parameters into a class template.
-For more information, see [Class Template Instantiation](../Topic/Class%20Template%20Instantiation).

  [!CODE [NVC_ATLMFC_Utilities#77](../CodeSnippet/VS_Snippets_Cpp/NVC_ATLMFC_Utilities#77)]